 My RLSS UK

 Welcome to My RLSS UK, an online area dedicated to providing our qualification holders, members, stakeholders, and supporters with easy access to the latest industry safety guidance, policies, resources, and opportunities.
-As well as providing specialist information, the area signposts you to relevant services and features within your RLSS UK Account (powered by tahdah).
+As well as providing specialist information, the area signposts you to relevant services and features within your RLSS UK Account.

 We hope you find the area useful, if you require further support please call 0300 323 0096 or email [email protected].